DRIVERS LICENSE TESTING

 HOW DO I GET A COPY OF A POLICE REPORT?

-Incident Reports and Accident Reports: Police reports are usually ready within 5 business days.
+Incident Reports and Accident Reports: Police reports are usually ready within 5 to 10 business days.
 If you have any questions regarding a police report you can call 870-446-5124 during the hours of 08:00 am through 04:30 pm, Monday through Friday.
 Reports cost $10.00 each.

 HOW DO I ADD INFORMATION TO MY POLICE REPORT?